Questions about Myers Briggs Personality Testing

 - People may be experiencing a severe life crisis and may therefore feel confused and disoriented.

-Is the MBTI Instrument reliable?
-Has it been statistically validated?
+Is the MBTI Instrument reliable and has it been statistically validated?

 Can I retake the MBTI Instrument and see if my results change?